-- IaaS (infrastructure as a service), that is an instant computing infrastructure, provisioned and managed over the Internet;
+IaaS (infrastructure as a service), is an instant computing infrastructure, provisioned and managed over the Internet;

-- Dynamodb, a fully managed proprietary NoSQL database services.
+Dynamodb, a fully managed proprietary NoSQL database service.

 What makes this project valuable and innovative is the daily audit of the smart office solution through the underlying technology.

-The system detects the real time desk occupancy because all desks are equipped with motion and electrical management sensors.
+The system detects real-time desk occupancy because all desks are equipped with motion and electrical management sensors.

 THE APPROACH TO THE PROJECT